th-nuernberg/usermgmt/README.md

 ## GUI

-We also provide a GUI version of this tool.
+We also provide an experimental GUI version.
 More information can be found under the [GUI README](./usermgmt_gui/README.md).

 You can start the GUI version via the following command: